jaanga/cookbook/readme.md

 The world like she has never been seen before.

 Blog posts
-Three of them - all from Jube 2013: http://www.jaanga.com/2013_06_01_archive.html
+Three of them - all from June 2013: http://www.jaanga.com/2013_06_01_archive.html

-#unflatland
+#unFlatland
 The map like she has never been seen before:
 R2: http://jaanga.github.io/cookbook/un-flatland/r2/index.html
 R1: http://jaanga.github.io/cookbook/un-flatland/r1/index.html